robotamer/Bottle-tutorial/tutorial.rst

 What you will see in the browser is what is returned, thus the value given by the ``return`` statement.
 In this example, we need to convert "result" in to a string by ``str()``, as Bottle expects a string or a list of strings from the return statement.
 But here, the result of the database query is a list of tuples, which is the standard defined by the `Python DB API`_.

 Now, after understanding the little script above, it is time to execute it and watch the result yourself.
-Remember that on Linux- / Unix-based systems the file "todo.py" need to be executable first.
+Remember that on Linux- / Unix-based systems the file "todo.py" needs to be made executable first.
 Then, just run ``python todo.py`` and call the page ``http://localhost:8080/todo`` in your browser.
 In case you made no mistake writing the script, the output should look like this:

 ::